-Repairs to Private Ways
+ARTICLE 11 Repairs to Private Ways

-- (a) The Select Board may cause temporary repairs to be made on private ways in the town provided that the following conditions are met: - (1) The type and extent of said temporary repairs shall include only the filling of holes or depressions in the subsurface of such ways with sand, gravel or other suitable materials where practical to be the same as or similar to those used for the existing surface of such ways and grading, but shall not include surfacing or permanent construction of said ways.
-The scope of the work which can be performed will be no change in the character of the way and no permanent expansion or improvement therein. - (2) Existing drainage, when determined by the Select Board to be the cause of the need for such repairs, may be included within the scope of temporary repairs. - (3) A determination is made by vote of the Select Board that public necessity requires such repairs. - (4) Such repairs can be only made upon petition by the abutters who own fifty seventy-five percent (50%) of the linear footage of such total way., and one hundred percent (100%) of the abutters adjacent to the affected area on which the work is to be done. - (5) Betterment charges shall not may be assessed. - (6) The town, its officers, agents and employees, in making repairs under this Bylaw shall not be liable on account of any damage caused by such repairs.
+- (a) The Select Board may cause temporary repairs to be made on private ways in the town provided that the following conditions are met: - (1) The type and extent of said temporary repairs shall include only the filling of holes or depressions in the subsurface of such ways with sand, gravel or other suitable materials where practical to be the same as or similar to those used for the existing surface of such ways and grading but shall not include surfacing or permanent construction of said ways.
+The scope of the work which can be performed will be no change in the character of the way and no permanent expansion or improvement therein. - (2) Existing drainage, when determined by the Select Board to be the cause of the need for such repairs, may be included within the scope of temporary repairs. - (3) A determination is made by vote of the Select Board that public necessity requires such repairs. - (4) Such repairs can be only made upon petition by the abutters who own seventy-five percent of the linear footage of such total way. - (5) Betterment charges may be assessed. - (6) The town, its officers, agents and employees, in making repairs under this Bylaw shall not be liable on account of any damage caused by such repairs.
 Said repairs shall not be undertaken unless the Select Board has in its possession agreements executed by all the abutting owners of the affected area to release and save the town, its officers, agents and employees, harmless on account of any damage whatever caused by such repairs.
-Such agreements to release and save harmless shall be recorded in the Registry of Deeds and shall be deemed to be covenants running with the land and shall be binding upon all subsequent owners thereof. - (7) Said private ways shall have been opened to public use for three (3)-years or more. - (8) No cash deposit shall be required for said repairs.
+Such agreements to release and save harmless shall be recorded in the Registry of Deeds and shall be deemed to be covenants running with the land and shall be binding upon all subsequent owners thereof. - (7) Said private ways shall have been opened to public use for three years or more. - (8) No cash deposit shall be required for said repairs.